PSPDFKit/Xamarin-iOS/README.md

 ## How to Run the Example Projects

 1. Complete **Step 2**.
-2. Open the `PSPDFKit.iOS.sln` solution in Visual Studio.
+2. Open the `PSPDFKit.sln` solution in Visual Studio.
 3. Select the example project and device you want to run it on (alternatively you can also right-click on the project and select "Build `Project Name`").
 <img width="60%" src="Images/Project-setup.png"/>
 4. Tap on the triangle on the left to run the project.